brahimnour/sales-data-analysis/README.md

-This project has been superseded by kpi-sentinel, which merges this analysis into an automated ETL pipeline with a PostgreSQL warehouse and live Power BI dashboard.' avec un lien vers le nouveau repo.
+This project has been superseded by kpi-sentinel, which merges this analysis into an automated ETL pipeline with a PostgreSQL warehouse and live Power BI dashboard.'github.com/brahimnour/kpi-sentinel'

 # sales-data-analysis
 Analyse de données de ventes avec Python (pandas, matplotlib)